jjmaldonis/obsidian-audio-notes/README.md

 To use this workflow, you submit a URL to an .mp3 file.
 The .mp3 file will be processed in the cloud to generate a transcript.
 After that, the transcript will be used automatically by <strong>Audio Notes</strong> to generate quotes whenever you take a note.

 Due to the costs of processing the transcript, I have no choice but to charge for it.
 I would love to provide it for free, but the costs are non-trivial.
-As an example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ of audio for transcribing audio to text with high accuracy.
+As an example, [replicate.com](https://www.replicate.com) charges over $8.00 _per hour!_ for transcribing audio to text with high accuracy.
 If a podcast is an hour long, that would be $8.00 just to get a highly accurate transcript.
 I am doing my best to keep costs low, which is why I am running a Beta program.

 The pricing below is honestly a fantastic deal.